 Storm Alliance willfully spreads confusion on this point, accusing refugees who crossed this summer of “queue jumping” and complaining about the number of men crossing, buttressing racist fears of black and brown men.
 Indeed, Tregget himself has said of the current arrival of newcomers, that “I won’t say it’s an invasion, but I won’t say it’s not one either.”

 Storm Alliance attracts a variety of people, ranging from those who are sincerely concerned about what the media tells them about immigration, to outright white supremacists and neo-Nazis.
 Storm Alliance member Jean Francois Dionne attended La Meute’s demonstration in Quebec City with a Nazi flag; whereas even La Meute made a point of distancing themselves from this man, Storm Alliance refused to expel him, saying it was all just an honest mistake.
 This is not an isolated incident, as Storm Alliance has made a point of welcoming all opponents of immigration to its demonstrations, including outright racists and fascists.
-Most recently, a new anti-immigrant men’s group, the Northern Guard, has indicated that it will be sending its members to march beside the Storm Alliance on September 30, while the self-styled “ethnically aware” neo-Nazi Canadian Nationalist Front has taken charge of organizing the Peterborough rally inspired by Storm Alliance’s national day of action.
+A new anti-immigrant men-only group, the Northern Guard announced its plans to march beside the Storm Alliance on September 30, 2017, while the self-styled “ethnically aware” neo-Nazi Canadian Nationalist Front took responsibility for organizing the Peterborough rally inspired by Storm Alliance’s national day of action.